Close

 Discussion

-Yield and hydroxyproline content
+Yield and Hydroxyproline Content

 Based on Table 1, the gelatin yield in this study ranged from 25.48% to 49.24%.
 The highest yield was recorded in T2, followed by T1 and T0.
 The impact of ultrasound on the yield is quite evident.
 Acetic acid also enhances the yield, but it is most effective when used in conjunction with ultrasound.
 The use of ultrasound causes the degradation of the gelatin polypeptide chain, leading to an increase in extraction duration.
 This is evident in the gelatin protein pattern, which shows a reduction in α- and -gelatin chains.
 Ultrasound can break the hydrogen and covalent bonds that hold the gelatin polypeptide chains together, changing gelatin’s molecular structure from helices to coils.
 The α- and β- chains of gelatin are helical forms consisting of three twisted polypeptide chains.
 If these chains are broken by ultrasound, then the gelatin protein pattern will show a loss of the bands corresponding to the α- and β-gelatin chains2.
 Ultrasound can increase the penetration of the acetic acid solvent into the sample matrix and accelerate mass transfer by producing imploded microbubbles (acoustic cavitation) and generating high-pressure and frictional waves (mechanical ultrasound effect).
 This can improve the efficiency of extracting gelatin from raw materials22.
 The results were similar to those reported by Ahmad et al.11 who found that using ultrasound to pre-treat bovine hide and then subjecting it to ultrasound for 6 hours at 60°C increased the yield of gelatin to 19.71%.